Beyond Labels: Empowering Human Annotators with Natural Language Explanations through a Novel Active-Learning Architecture: Evaluation

 1) For every iteration, select \textbf{3} examples per category (9 in total) with \textbf{20} iterations, which results in \textbf{180} examples altogether; \\ 2) For every iteration, select \textbf{10} examples per category (30 in total) with \textbf{15} iterations, which results in \textbf{450} examples altogether.

-We fix the same set of hyper-parameters across each setting (Appendix~\ref{app:hyperparameters}).
-As mentioned before, all the experiments leverage a pre-trained T5-base model as the backbone and the prompts-based input structure we designed in Section~\ref{sec:system_arch}.

-Our AL simulation experiment compares the performance of our data selector with two baselines.
-Our data selector is a data diversity-based algorithm that leverages human-annotated explanations.
-The details has been explained in Section~\ref{aldataselector}.
-In comparison, we have a random data selector as the basic benchmark and another traditional data diversity-based algorithm that shares the same procedures except that it only compares the similarity between each unlabeled data's content and the previously-labeled data's content, not using the human-annotated explanations.
+Our AL simulation experiment involves our data selector, two baselines, and an additional model probability-based selector.
+Our data selector, described in Section~\ref{aldataselector}, is a novel data diversity-based sampling strategy that leverages human-annotated explanations.
+For comparison, we use a random data selector as the basic benchmark and another traditional data diversity-based algorithm that shares the same procedures with ours, except that it only compares the similarity between each unlabeled data's content and the previously-labeled data's content, not using the human-annotated explanations.
+The probability-based selector conducts inference on unlabeled data and selects examples with the least probability at every iteration.
+We fix the same set of hyperparameters (Appendix~\ref{app:hyperparameters}).

-Worth mentioning that our data selector does not use task content in previously-labeled examples; instead, we only use the human-annotated explanations to justify that the explanations are more helpful than task content.
-At the first iteration, ours and the data diversity baseline perform the same way because no previously-annotated data exists.
+Worth noting that our data selector does not use task content in previously labeled examples; instead, we exclusively rely on human-annotated explanations to demonstrate their greater utility compared to task content.
+In the first iteration, both ours and the data diversity baseline perform identically because no previously annotated data is available.